-The following is an example of an effective effort aimed at ensuring and improving group audit quality.
-A dedicated section was established within the audit business department to support and monitor engagement teams that conducted global group audits.
-Specifically, the dedicated section gathered information through questionnaire surveys of the engagement teams and interviews with group auditors with a significant component in emerging countries.

-The PICOQC emphasized through training that it was necessary to consider not only quantitative materiality such as value-based but also qualitative materiality, such as the existence of significant risk, when selecting significant components, in view of cases where a problem occurred in a component other than a significant component, resulting in revision of the financial statements.

-The audit business department prepared, in cooperation with the advisory department, a checklist that summarized the key points in controlling overseas affiliate companies.
-The checklist enables the improvement of the financial reporting environment and risk control environment of new overseas affiliate companies of the audited company.
+- A dedicated section was established within the audit business department to support and monitor engagement teams that conducted global group audits.
+Specifically, the dedicated section gathered information through questionnaire surveys of the engagement teams and interviews with the group engagement team with a significant component in emerging countries. - The PICOQC emphasized through training that it was necessary to consider not only quantitative materiality such as value-based but also qualitative materiality, such as the existence of significant risk, when selecting significant components, in view of cases where a problem occurred in a component other than a significant component, resulting in revision of the financial statements. - The audit business department prepared, in cooperation with the advisory department, a checklist that summarized the key points in controlling foreign affiliate companies.
+The group engagement team uses this checklist to improve its understanding of the audited company's financial reporting processes and risk management environment for new foreign affiliated companies.